jordan-hanson/jordan-hanson/README.md

 * Implement data structures into production applications.
 * Practicing via code challenges in JS, Python, and Java.
 * Currently reading: Grokking Algorithms.

+## 🔍 I'm currently seeking:

+* I'm currently looking for full time opportunities in Full-Stack Development, specifically in React and Java.
+* I'm open to learning new technologies, or diving in deeper with my current skill set wherever I work.

 ## 📬 How to reach me: